nemild/cli_for_full_stack/README.md

 #### netstat: Show network status
 Basics:
 Ports 1 - 65,535
-  - 1 - 1024 associated wit Linux, must typically have root priveleges to assign to this range
+  - 1 - 1024 associated with Linux, must typically have root priveleges to assign to this range
   - 1024 - 49151 are registered ports, can be reserved by IANA
   - 49152 and 65535 are for private use